 The knowledge of film production, performance practices, distribution, and show strategies is presented before the museum’s visions.
-In the museum also is a section dedicated to animated movies and animation technology.
+The museum also has a section dedicated to animated movies and animation technology.

-This, therefore, implies that in a bid to preserve ancient filmmaking history, the museum still continues the trend of keeping in contact with modern and new developments reflecting the film industry.
+This, therefore, implies that in a bid to preserve ancient filmmaking history, the museum continues to keep in contact with modern and new developments reflecting the film industry.